|

 "In my role as a music educationalist, I have researched many musical scores of the different genres, from early music to 20th Century.
 Here my detailed analytical studies and compilations of major works and their comparative stylistic features have given me an excellent insight into the musical compositional trends over the centuries.
 This included special details of modern 20th Century musicological styles, as those of Bartok, Britten, Stravinsky, Kodaly, Debussy, Phillip Glass and Ross Edwards - in choral, orchestral, and instrumental works.
 These also have helped to influence and shape my compositional thinking."

-Two works representative of Rosalind's style are:
+Three works representative of Rosalind's style are:

 (a) Waterfall in Spring - for flute and piano ensemble 1997